phillipsanjola/phishing-url-detector/README.md

 3. Train a RandomForestClassifier on the training data
 4. Evaluate the model's predictions against the test set

-TO ADD: A user interface where you can type a URL and it will detect whether it is phishing.
+Future improvements:
+1. Add a user interface that allows users to enter a URL and receive a phishing prediction.

 Tech used: Python, pandas, scikit-learn